pridevel/slate/source/index.html.md

 ## View

-The view displays the information which a user of the website can see and make interaction.
+The view displays the information which a user of the website can see and interact with the website.

+When we create the controller, it automatically creates a sub-folder under **app/views** with the same name as that of the corresponding controller's name.
+The files that we create in views has same name as that of the method_name that we define in the controller's class.

 View templates are written in Embedded Ruby(eRuby) language.
-Each controller has its associated view.
-The view name is same same as that of the corresponding controller name.
+That is why ruby code is embedded inside the erb tags (<% ruby...code %>).
+Also the view files has the extension of **.erb** .
 The data between view and controller is shared through mutually accessible variables.

 >Location : You can find the views in /app/views .

+To know more about ERB you can refer [this](https://docs.puppet.com/puppet/latest/reference/lang_template_erb.html) page.
 To know more about view you can refer [Rails Guides](http://guides.rubyonrails.org/layouts_and_rendering.html).

 ## Routes